deepskystacker/DSS/Installers/README.txt

 9. Set correct bit-depth for images in DeepSkyStackerLive - was defaulting to 16 bits for 8-bit images.

-10. Revert to exiv2 28.3 and remove the xmp feature as this broke the CMake build.

-11. Change to FITS compression support code to work round problems with () and [] in file-ids.
+10. Change to FITS compression support code to work round problems with () and [] in file-ids.

 Changes for DeepSkyStacker 6.1.0